rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

  losing your soul.
 It is not a hedge, its value can only increase along with civilization itself.
-As such, using Bitcoin is choice, a choice in favor of a better future.
+As such, using Bitcoin is a choice, a choice in favor of a better future.